RauCu/YoutubeExplodeZ/Readme.md

 ## Etymology

-The "Explode" in **YoutubeExplode** comes from the name of a PHP function that splits up strings, [`explode(...)`](https://www.php.net/manual/en/function.explode.php).
+The "Explode" in **YoutubeExplodeZ** comes from the name of a PHP function that splits up strings, [`explode(...)`](https://www.php.net/manual/en/function.explode.php).
 When I was starting the development of this library, most of the reference source code I read was written in PHP, hence the inspiration for the name.

 ## Related projects

-- [**YoutubeExplode.Converter**](YoutubeExplode.Converter) — provides capabilities for downloading YouTube videos with conversion to other formats, using FFmpeg.
+- [**YoutubeExplodeZ.Converter**](YoutubeExplodeZ.Converter) — provides capabilities for downloading YouTube videos with conversion to other formats, using FFmpeg.
-- [**YoutubeDownloader**](https://github.com/Tyrrrz/YoutubeDownloader) — desktop application for downloading YouTube videos, based on **YoutubeExplode**.
+- [**YoutubeDownloaderZ**](https://github.com/RauCu/YoutubeDownloaderZ) — desktop application for downloading YouTube videos, based on **YoutubeExplodeZ**.